EndPointCorp/end-point-blog/2014/07/24/postgresql-conflict-handling-with.html.md

 </span>
 ```

-The job of the conflict handling code (unless using one of the "winner" hash keys) is to change each of those conflicted rows from a hash of involved databases into a string describing the preferred order of databases.
+The job of the conflict handling code (unless using one of the “winner” hash keys) is to change each of those conflicted rows from a hash of involved databases into a string describing the preferred order of databases.
 The Data::Dumper output would thus look like this:

 ```
 <span class="gsm">$VAR1 = {